NNDB

 Executive summary: Rodgers and Hammerstein

 Broadway composer.
-Songwriting partner of lyricist Lorenz Hart from 1919 until Hart's death in 1943; thereafter worked with Oscar Hammerstein.
+Songwriting partner of lyricist Lorenz Hart from 1919 until Hart's death in 1943; thereafter worked with Oscar Hammerstein II.

 Mother: Mamie Levy